 The ponytail palm (Beaucarnea recurvata) is an eye-catching and low-maintenance house plant.
 Despite its name, it's not a true palm but belongs to the Asparagaceae family.
-Originating from Mexico, it's also known as Nolina (its former genus name), the elephant's foot tree, or bottle palm due to its swollen trunk base.
-Its unique appearance, resilience and ease of care make it an excellent choice for both beginner and experienced gardeners.
+Originating from Mexico, it's also known as Nolina (its former genus name), the elephant's foot tree or bottle palm due to its swollen trunk base.
+Its unique appearance, resilience and ease of care make it an excellent choice for beginner and experienced gardeners.

 Advertisement

-How to grow ponytail palm
+How to grow a ponytail palm

-Grow ponytail palm in a free-draining house plant compost in bright, indirect light.
 Water sparingly and allow the compost to dry out completely between waterings.

 Where to grow a ponytail palm